-If you look through one of your car's wheels, you will see a shiny metal disc just inside.
+Disc Brakes - If you look through one of your car's wheels, you will see a shiny metal disc just inside.
 This is called a disc brake.
 When the driver steps on the brake pedal, a pad of hard-wearing material clamps onto the brake disc and rubs it to make it slow down—in a similar way to bicycle brakes.

 Drum Brakes - Some cars have disc brakes on all four wheels, while others have disc brakes on their front wheels and drum brakes on their back wheels.
 Instead of the disc and brake pad, drum brakes have shoes inside the drum that press outwards.
 As the shoes push into the wheel, friction slows you down.

 Taking care of your brakes is crucial to maintaining a safe driving experience for you and your passengers.
-It is a feature you use everyday, and even a slight change can indicate something is wrong.
-If your vehicle’s brakes are performing poorly and you are in Valley Park, Missouri or Fenton, it is imperative that you bring your car in to Legacy Automotive for an inspection.
+It is a feature you use every day, and even a slight change can indicate something is wrong.
+If your vehicle’s brakes are performing poorly and you are in Valley Park, Missouri or Fenton, it is imperative that you bring your car into Legacy Automotive for an inspection.
 Some warning signs include:

 Your car pulls to one side when braking - One brake system may be working more efficiently than the other, causing your vehicle to pull to one side when braking.

-If you notice a difference in the resistance in the brake pedal — it feels “softer,” or sinks all the way to the floor mat when you press on it — it’s a sign you need immediate service.
+Your brake pedal feels soft or spongy - If you notice a difference in the resistance in the brake pedal — it feels “softer,” or sinks all the way to the floor mat when you press on it — it’s a sign you need immediate service.
 There could be air or moisture in the braking system or a problem with the master cylinder.

 Your brakes are squeaking, grinding, or squealing - If you hear a high-pitched noise when applying your brakes, it likely means that your brake pads, or shoes have worn out.
 This could also cause a grinding sound, with or without pushing on the brake pedal.

 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to Legacy Automotive in Fenton today!
 We will make sure your shocks and struts work.
 We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, auto repair, or wheel alignment.

 We recommend that you get your car’s brakes inspected once a year.
 If you are in St. Louis County, High Ridge, Missouri, Fenton, Missouri, Cedar Hill, Missouri, or surrounding areas, you can bring your car to Legacy Automotive.
 Since 1984, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
-We will perform a complete brakes diagnostic to determine if the issue is coming from your Acura's brake pads, your Audi's rotors, your BMW's fluid, your Buick's master cylinder, or somewhere else.
-Reasons You Should Do Business With Us:
+We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your Audi's rotors, your BMW's fluid, your Buick's master cylinder, or somewhere else.

 At Legacy Automotive in Fenton, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the 63026 area or nearby, you can give us a call or schedule an appointment with us online - Legacy Automotive - Your Expert Source For Complete Auto Care.